Sudhandar/BERT-Question-Answering/README.md

 Query text: how much does dl 746 cost
 Intent label:  airfare

-Query text: what flights from milwaukee to san jose on wednesday on american airlines Intent label:  flight
+Query text: how much does it cost to rent a car in tacoma Intent label:  ground_fare
 ```
 ## Model